Marionnet: Performance

-Marionnet has showed good performance with complex networks (~15 machines) even on relatively old machines, remaining very responsive.
+Marionnet has shown good performance with complex networks (~15 machines) even on relatively old machines, remaining very responsive.

 The main concern is disk usage but that largely depends on the distribution of choice; pinocchio is the custom distro that was developed to meet average needs.

 Uses

 The main goal of Marionnet is the teaching of computers networks in university laboratories, although it could be a valuable tool also for high schools.

 Despite being teaching-oriented Marionnet may be used to emulate networks for test or development purposes.
 It is quite easy to set up, fast even with complicated configurations and the possibility of reverting filesystem changes on virtual machines makes it quite flexible.